leonj1/my-secrets-fetcher/README.md

 - [.NET Configuration Documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration)
 - [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests: `make test-app` and `cd src/SecretsManager && dotnet test`
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Check the troubleshooting section above
-- Run `make health-check` for diagnostics
-- Review the logs using the debugging commands
-- Test DevContainer functionality with `dotnet test`
-- Open an issue in the repository

 ---